-The UK has now exited the EU and is currently in a transition period until the 31st December 2020.
+The UK has left the EU and the Brexit transition period came to an end on the 31 December 2020.

 Sage legal disclaimer

 The information contained on this website is for general guidance purposes only.
 It should not be taken for, nor is it intended as, legal advice.
 We would like to stress that there is no substitute for customers making their own detailed investigations or seeking their own professional advice if they are unsure about the implications of Brexit on their businesses.

 While we have made every effort to ensure that the information provided on this website is correct and up to date, Sage makes no promises as to completeness or accuracy and the information is delivered on an “as is” basis without any warranties, express or implied.
 Sage will not accept any liability for errors or omissions and will not be liable for any damage (including, without limitation, damage for loss of business or loss of profits) arising in contract, tort or otherwise from the use of or reliance on this information or from any action or decisions taken as a result of using this information.